Superconductivity suppression and bilayer decoupling in Pr substituted YBa$_2$Cu$_3$O$_{7-\delta}$: Discussion

 CuO$_2$ bilayer interaction is considered a key factor behind the enhanced $T_c$ in multilayer cuprates.
 The bilayer Josephson tunneling model has been proposed as a primary superconducting pairing mechanism in such systems~\cite{doi:10.1126/science.279.5354.1196,doi:10.1126/science.268.5214.1154}.
 Later, it was also suggested that the enhanced $T_c$ may arise from layer-dependent charge distribution, where layers with low and high carrier densities contribute strong pairing strength and phase stiffness respectively~\cite{kivelson2002making}.
 In both scenarios, bilayer coupling is essential for achieving high $T_c$.
 Given the relatively large bilayer coupling in YBCO, it serves as an excellent model system to investigate how bilayer splitting influences superconductivity.
 However, very few studies have demonstrated the ability to tune this coupling~\cite{fournier2010}.
 Here, both our experimental results and DFT calculations show a reduction in bilayer splitting induced by Pr-substitution (Fig.~\ref{fig:Fig2_ARPES}L).
 The slower trend predicted from DFT indicates an additional correlation effect is likely at play, consistent with earlier reports in oxygenated YBCO~\cite{fournier2010}.
+Under this scenario, the disproportionate charge doping effect on the bonding vs antibonding bands (Fig.~\ref{fig:Fig2_ARPES}F) also predicts a robust superconducting pairing gap (due to nearly half-filled bonding band) with a weakening superfluid density (due to hole depletion on the antibonding band), which can be tested by further magnetic penetration depth measurements.